Tun-Dev/Tun-Dev/README.md

 - 📫 How to reach me **tungbulupaul@gmail.com**

-- ⚡ Fun fact: A.k.a Zeus, for my love for Greek Myth, and i watch anime.
+- ⚡ Fun fact: i watch anime, and i'm an addict to Kendrick Lamar.

 ### 🛠 &nbsp;Languages and Tools